Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Saigon (also called Ho Chi Minh City) is a vibramt, dynamic city that is the heart of Southern Vietnam.
 While Hanoi is the capital of Vietnam and the most important city of the north, Saigon is the largest city in all of Vietnam and also the busiest and most bustling.

-Note: The city is officially known as Ho Chi Minh City, but many people still call it Saigon, and locals typically still call it Sài Gòn when speaking about their city.
+One quick word on the city’s name: The city is officially known as Ho Chi Minh City, but many people still call it Saigon, and locals typically still call it Sài Gòn when speaking about their city.
 For stylistic purposes, I’ve primarily chosen to use the word Saigon, but I call the city by its official name (Ho Chi Minh City) at times in this post, in order to respect both points of view.
 Thanks for your understanding.

 Get acquainted with the city on motorbike